ansible/ansible/docsite/rst/intro_installation.rst

    $ sudo CFLAGS=-Qunused-arguments CPPFLAGS=-Qunused-arguments pip install ansible

+If you have issues with the "pycrypto" package install on Mac OSX, which is included as a dependency for PyYAML, then you may need to try "CC=clang sudo -E pip install pycrypto".

 Readers that use virtualenv can also install Ansible under virtualenv, though we'd recommend to not worry about it and just install Ansible globally.
 Do not use easy_install to install ansible directly.

 .. _tagged_releases: